Culture of India | Indian Culture

 In case you are planning a holiday, the idea to explore the heritage of culture in India will be an excellent option.
 The diversity of the land is immense to make us realize the number of years that have gone into beautifying each aspect of culture.
 The Culture holidays in India are an effort to pick up the best possible flavors of the land and offer them to the tourists in a package.

 The land of the kings, Rajasthan, promises to be an experience of a lifetime with its wealth of culture and traditions.

-Besides the pious travelers and admirers of architectural beauty, the trip down South will be unforgettable for the nature lovers.
+Besides the pious travelers and admirers of architectural beauty, the trip down South will be unforgettable for nature lovers.
 The wildlife sanctuary at Periyar happens to be a tiger reserve too.
-It is a haven for the terrestrial, aquatic and arboreal animals besides the rare flora and fauna.
+It is a haven for terrestrial, aquatic, and arboreal animals besides the rare flora and fauna.

 While experiencing the diversity of culture in India, one cannot miss the destination of Cochin.
 The port town offers a range of tourist spots.
 Right from the island palace of Bolghatty to the St. Francis church.
 The town boasts of the Chinese fishing nets, unique throughout India.
 Besides the nets, the Chinese tiles and the Belgian chandeliers are major attractions at the Jewish synagogue.
 The St. Francis church besides being the oldest church built by the Europeans is a travel spot because of is the burial site of the great explorer Vasco Da Gama.
 The fast-changing and happening city of Bangalore and the royal city Mysore are other places displaying the richness of the culture of India.